Emerging Traditional Artists Program

 If an applicant’s funds were rescinded or reduced, the applicant may appeal South Arts’ decision if they can demonstrate that (a) the project activities outlined in the application were performed, and (b) the contract terms and conditions were followed and fulfilled.

-To appeal a funding decision, first contact Teresa Hollingsworth to discuss.
+To appeal a funding decision, first contact Taylor Burden to discuss.
 If you believe that you have grounds for an appeal, you must submit your appeal in writing to South Arts’ Executive Director no later than 15 calendar days following the receipt of the electronic notice from South Arts.
 The submission should contain evidence to support one or more of the allowable grounds for appeal.
 The decision on an appeal will be made by the Executive Director, who will render a decision within 30 days of the appeal.

-Mail your appeal to
+Mail your appeal to:

 South Arts